Articles → MONGODB → Built-In Roles In Mongodb

 Super User Roles

-- DbOwner (admin) → Manages all administrative functions specific to their database, including user management
+- DbOwner (admin) → Manages all administrative functions for their database, including user management.

 - UserAdmin (admin) → Manages users and roles within the admin database

-- Root → Has full access to all administrative and operational functions across the entire MongoDB instance
+- Root → Has full access to all administrative and operational functions across the MongoDB instance.